Design by Management

 and is given 20 min preparation time.

-The first part of the exam focuses on the drawn question and the second part of exam focuses on the written assignment (project work).
+The first part of the exam focuses on the drawn question and the second part of exam focuses on the written assignment (project works).
 A combined grade is given after the oral exam.
-The written assignemnt has to be handed in prior to the exam week.
+The written assignment has to be handed in prior to the exam week.

 Submission of project report prepared in groups, and statement of Group Work indicating each group participant has contributed to the report.
 This document should be signed by all group members in order to be valid for the examination.

 - External censorship